BentoOre0/Portfolio/ColorSegmentationAlgoPercentageCoverage/README.md

 Our analysis employs several methodologies:
 1. **Image Processing:** Using OpenCV for image reading and resizing.
 2. **Gaussian Filtering:** To remove noise caused by the petri dish and other packs, ensuring consistent methodology without manual photo editing.
 3. **K-Means Clustering:** An AI algorithm to identify and segment the key colors in the images.
-(3 clusters since only 3 major clusters background, yellow and brown).
+(3 clusters since only 3 major clusters background, yellow, and brown).
 4. **Color Distance Calculation:** To classify and filter out the background and target the relevant brown and yellow layers.

 ### Key Metrics